witchcraftjs/nuxt-logger/README.md

 The electron logger requires a bit of setup since electron's main cannot be passed the runtime config normally.

-This assumes the usage of [@witchcraft/nuxt-electron](todo) since it can handle this among other issues.
-Note this plugin needs to be before it in the plugins list.
+This assumes the usage of [@witchcraft/nuxt-electron](https://github.com/witchcraftjs/nuxt-electron) since it can handle this among other issues.

 There is a full example in the [@witchcraft/nuxt-electron playground](TODO).